By Audrey Dewjee

 Despite the fact that boat was very crowded, the trip was enjoyable as there were several musicians on board who kept the passengers well-entertained.
 These included the famous calypsonian "Lord Kitchener" who could make up songs on the spot about anything that happened.

-On arrival, they were met by an RAF recruiting party – one officer, Flight Lieutenant Johnny Smythe from Sierra Leone, West Africa, actually travelled with the men on the ship.
+On arrival, they were met by an RAF recruiting party which included Flight Lieutenant Johnny Smythe from Sierra Leone, West Africa.
 But Alford headed straight back to Leeds to find work.
 This didn't turn out to be as easy as he had imagined, as he explained in an article in the Yorkshire Post Magazine.
 "I would go to the Labour Exchange and the moment I walked through the door this man would say, 'Sorry son, there is nothing for you'."
 Alford kept going back and one day he met an employer who was looking for a mechanic who could strip an engine and who could start work immediately.
 Alford got the job, and eventually found employment for three of his friends with the same man.
 Finding accommodation wasn't easy either because landlords wouldn't rent to "coloured" tenants, so Alford returned for a while to Greenbanks hostel.

 Before long, he decided that the new arrivals in Leeds needed a cricket club, so along with colleagues he founded the Caribbean Cricket Club which still exists today.
 Over the years the Caribbean Cricket Club played in matches all over Yorkshire – mainly in villages surrounding Leeds but also in towns such as Doncaster, Hull and Beverley.